Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 1. The General Entry Drawing (Non-Guaranteed)

 The main entry route is a four-week application window that opens in late October each year.
-For 2026, the application window ran from October 21 to November 18, 2025, with results announced by December 11, 2025.
+For 2026, the application window ran from October 21 to November 18, 2025, with results announced on December 11, 2025.
 This lottery is now closed for 2026.
-For the 2027 race, watch for the application window to open in late October 2026.
-Selected applicants are automatically charged the entry fee.
+For the 2027 race, watch for the application window to open in late October 2026 — see the 2027 planning section below.

 2. Time Qualifier (Guaranteed)